 In the last six weeks alone, Lehman Brothers has collapsed and Fannie Mae and Freddie Mac have only survived thanks to Treasury bailouts.
 Parents are concerned about their financial future, and the futures of the children skipping from house to house to play trick or treat.

 Let’s Get Punky

 The story of Bitcoin really begins in the early 1990s at the dawn of the modern internet.
-In San Francisco, a group of software developers began toying with the idea of creating a private peer-to-peer digital currency that used cryptography to keep transactions private and eliminate theft.
-The US Government attempted to stifle the cryptography the cypherpunks developed, as well as the currencies they created off the back of them, until backing down following legal challenges from privacy advocates and civil libertarians.
-After this the group was left free to innovate, which they did.
+In San Francisco, a group of software developers began toying with the idea of creating a private peer-to-peer digital currency that used cryptography to keep transactions private and reduce theft.
+The US Government attempted to stifle the cryptography the cypherpunks developed, as well as the currencies they created off the back of them, but this didn’t stop them.

 “A purely peer-to-peer version of electronic cash (that) would allow online payments to be sent directly from one party to another without going through a financial institution.”

 The electronic cash, said Nakamoto, could be ‘mined’ by anyone in the world with a computer, using a version of Finney’s RPOW to solve mathematical problems.
 Each miner would act as a ‘node’ and help facilitate the transfer of coins across the decentralized system, for which they would receive a share of the transferred amount as a reward.
 Bitcoin’s elegance and simplicity effectively killed off other more complicated projects.
 The search for a true digital peer-to-peer currency was over.